World Bank: Global economy losing steam as COVID persists | DW | 11.01.2022

 Continued uncertainty and income inequality are two reasons why world economic growth looks set to slow in 2022.
 Last year's output increases are not enough to keep the pace, according to a report from the World Bank.

-COVID-19 has disrupted nearly every part of life across the world.
+The pandemic has disrupted nearly every part of life across the world.
 It hit businesses and their global supply chains hard.
 Factories and shops were temporarily closed.
-Many workers were put out on the street and poverty increased.
+Many workers were put out on the street, and poverty increased.

-Yet in 2021, much of the world learned to deal with the huge disruptions caused by the spreading virus.
-Last year global growth was up around 5.5%.
-This year though looks less promising according to "Global Economic Prospects," a new report from the World Bank released on January 11.
+Yet, in 2021, much of the world learned to deal with the huge disruptions caused by the spreading coronavirus.
+Last year global growth was up about 5.5%.
+But this year looks less promising according to "Global Economic Prospects," a new report from the World Bank released on January 11.

-Amid unpredictable COVID flare-ups, supply chain issues and less government support, they project growth will slow down dramatically and only reach 4.1% in 2022 and 3.2% in 2023.
-They are even more pessimistic about the nearterm because of extremely high shipping costs and unexpectedly high inflation, especially concerning food and energy.
+Amid unpredictable COVID flare-ups, supply chain issues and less government support, it projects growth will slow down dramatically and only reach 4.1% in 2022 and 3.2% in 2023.
+It's even more pessimistic about the nearterm because of extremely high shipping costs and unexpectedly high inflation, especially concerning food and energy.

-Much of the growth they do expect will come from advanced economies like the US, the EU, Australia, Japan, Korea and Israel as they are forecast to return to pre-pandemic growth and output levels soon.
+Much of the growth it does expect will come from advanced economies like the US, the EU, Australia, Japan, Korea and Israel as they are forecast to return to pre-pandemic growth and output levels soon.

 At the same time, emerging market and developing economies (EMDE) will mostly stay behind, "owing to lower vaccination rates, tighter fiscal and monetary policies, and more persistent scarring from the pandemic," the report concluded.
 Simply put, they need vaccines and many are running out of room to maneuver.